-AWS Machine Learning tools provide a number of high level algorithms that provide business intelligence across a variety of data sources including text, images, and video.
-At Metal Toad we believe we are at the beginning of what will become a machine learning revolution, where businesses who have embraced machine learning early will out perform their competition.
+AWS Machine Learning tools provide a number of high-level algorithms that provide business intelligence across various data sources including text, images, and video.
+At Metal Toad we are at the beginning of what will become a machine-learning revolution, where businesses that have embraced machine-learning early will outperform their competition.

 If you are brand new to the topic of machine learning, rather than diving into the specific AWS machine learning services you may want to explore the topic of what is deep learning first.

-According the the AWS website primary machine learning, there are 32 machine learning services (as of 2022), however this number is a miscount.
+According to the AWS website primary machine learning, there are 32 machine learning services (as of 2022), however, this number is a miscount.
 By digging a little further you can find a total of 34 AWS machine learning services.
-Within this broad umbrella of machine learning, there are actually five major categories:
+Within this broad umbrella of machine learning, there are five major categories:

 Among the AWS machine learning services offered, the machine learning frameworks are the most rudimentary.
 AWS provides the hardware and optimizes performance for the following write-your-own-algorithm frameworks:

 - Amazon SageMaker - Amazon's very own machine learning framework.

 - PyTorch on AWS - a machine learning framework managed by Facebook's AI Research (FAIR) Lab.

 - Apache MXNet on AWS - a machine learning framework from the Apache Software Foundation.